Kirillzzy/socialMilk/README.md

 # Social Milk
-An app is getting notifications from different social networks and interacting with different API's.
+An app is getting notifications and posts from different social networks and interacting with different API's.

-You should choose places from your social network and you will see new posts and tweets in timeline of your app only from chosen places.
+You should choose places(groups or people for example) from your social network(s) and after that you will see new posts/tweets in merged(or not) timeline only from chosen places.

 In future Facebook and Instagram are planning.